1 When a coroner investigates

 Firstly, speak to a coroner officer handling a specific investigation.

 If you have a general enquiry contact the Coroner's Service using the details below.

 Office hours are 8.00am-4.00pm, Monday-Friday.

-- Direct any queries to the coroner’s officers.
+- Please direct any queries to the Coroner’s officers.

 5 Coroners' Courts Support Service